-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2023

-Failure to further develop the Punitaqui project may result in a material adverse effect on the Company's business, financial condition, results of operations, cash flows and prospects.
+Failure to further develop Punitaqui may result in a material adverse effect on the Company's business, financial condition, results of operations, cash flows and prospects.

 Risks and unknowns inherent in all projects include, but are not limited to: the accuracy of mineral reserve and mineral resource estimates; metallurgical recoveries; geotechnical and other technical assumptions; capital and operating costs of ongoing production of the project; the future price of commodities; environmental compliance regulations and restraints; political climate and/or governmental regulation and control; the accuracy of engineering; the ability to manage large-scale construction and scoping of major projects, including delays, aggressive schedules and unplanned events and conditions.
-The capital expenditures and time period required to further develop Punitaqui project are considerable and changes in costs and market conditions or unplanned events or construction schedules can affect project economics.
-The Company's ability to maintain licenses to operate the Punitaqui project is also important to the success of this project.
+The capital expenditures and time period required to further develop Punitaqui are considerable and changes in costs and market conditions or unplanned events or construction schedules can affect project economics.
+The Company's ability to maintain licenses to operate Punitaqui is also important to the success of this project.
 Actual costs and economic returns may differ materially from estimates prepared by the Company, or the Company could fail or be delayed in obtaining all approvals necessary for execution of the project, in which case, the project may not proceed either on its original timing or at all.
-In addition, the Punitaqui project may not demonstrate attractive economic feasibility at low commodity prices.
-The capital costs for the Punitaqui project may outweigh the Company's capital, financial and staffing capacity and may adversely affect the development of the Punitagui project.
-The inability to further develop the Punitagui project could have a material adverse effect on the Company's business, financial condition, results of operations, cash flows or prospects.
+In addition, Punitaqui may not demonstrate attractive economic feasibility at low commodity prices.
+The capital costs for Punitaqui may outweigh the Company's capital, financial and staffing capacity and may adversely affect the development of Punitaqui.
+The inability to further develop Punitaqui could have a material adverse effect on the Company's business, financial condition, results of operations, cash flows or prospects.
 Projects also require the successful completion of feasibility studies, the resolution of various fiscal, tax and royalty matters, the issuance of, and compliance with, necessary governmental permits and the acquisition of satisfactory surface or other land rights.
 It may also be necessary for the Company to, among other things, find or generate suitable sources of water and power for the project, ensure that appropriate community infrastructure is developed by third parties to support the project and to secure appropriate financing to fund these expenditures.
 It is also not unusual in the mining industry for mining operations to experience unexpected problems during the start-up phase, resulting in delays and requiring the investment of more capital than anticipated.